-The taxpayer has 90 days to file an appeal of the revocation of a sales tax license with the Board of Appeals.
-If no appeal is filed, or the appeal is resolved in the department's favor, the enforcement agent will continue to pursue collection of the liability.
+The taxpayer has 30 days to file an appeal of the revocation of a sales tax license with the Board of Appeals.
+If no appeal is filed, or the appeal is resolved in the Department's favor, the enforcement agent will continue to pursue collection of the liability.
 If the enforcement agent is still unable to successfully collect the liability or establish a DPP after the revocation of the sales tax license, the enforcement agent will issue a summary offense citation to the taxpayer (also known as an Act 46 of 2003 citation) for offering tangible goods and services without possessing a valid sales tax license.
 The citation is filed and heard before a magisterial district judge.
-If the citation process does not result in resolution of the case through a full payment or a DPP, or if the taxpayer does not have a sales tax license, the department may elect to utilize administrative bank attachment if the case meets the necessary selection criteria.

-If administrative bank attachment is unsuccessful or not appropriate for the case, the department may refer the case to a third party collection agency, or the Office of Attorney General.
+The Department may initiate a bank attachment at any point after a lien has been filed and the taxpayer has not entered into or remained compliant with a deferred payment plan.
+If administrative bank attachment is unsuccessful or not appropriate for the case, the Department may refer the case to a third-party collection agency, or the Office of Attorney General.

-• Rights and Remedies Available to Taxpayers - After the issuance of an assessment, the taxpayer is afforded an appeal period to contest the assessment (i.e. to request a reassessment).
-Taxpayers file this appeal with the Board of Appeals.
-In addition to contesting the assessment, taxpayers have six months from the date of payment of the tax due to pay and petition the Board of Appeals for refund.
-Taxpayers may propose a compromise to the Board of Appeals during the appeal process.
-As noted previously, a taxpayer may contest the revocation of a sales tax license with the Board of Appeals.
+• Rights and Remedies Available to Taxpayers - After the issuance of an assessment, the taxpayer is afforded an appeal period to contest the assessment (i.e. to petition for reassessment).
+The Taxpayer files this petition with the Board of Appeals.
+If the taxpayer misses the opportunity to challenge the assessment, the taxpayer may pay the full balance of the assessment and file a petition for refund with the Board of Appeals.
+This petition must be filed within six months from the date of payment of the assessment.

-If the taxpayer's appeal with the Board of Appeals is not successful, the taxpayer may appeal to the Board of Finance and Revenue.
-If the taxpayer's appeal to the Board of Finance and Revenue is not successful, the taxpayer may appeal to the Pennsylvania Commonwealth Court.
+If the taxpayer disagrees with the decision of the Board of Appeals, the taxpayer may appeal to the Board of Finance and Revenue.
+If the taxpayer disagrees with the decision of the Board of Finance and Revenue the taxpayer may appeal to the Commonwealth Court.
 Taxpayers who are unsuccessful at Commonwealth Court may further appeal to the Pennsylvania Supreme Court.